 Kids love clothes, especially teenagers.
 They want to be trendy and have all the latest designer styles when they know they can't afford it.
 So scammers create ads for all these "discount" online stores that supposedly sell designer goods.
 However, designers do not license these companies to sell their goods, and all the products are fake.
 Let your children know not to be tempted by these online stores, because they are likely not what they advertise.

 "Free" music downloads and Ringtones are a tease.
 The purpose is to lure you kid in, for a limited time, and then inform them that they have to pay for further use of the service.
 The programs collect personal or bank information and charge your card with all these fees and can possibly steal your identity.
-Stick to music programs like Itunes, or just buy CDs to play it safe.
+Stick to music programs like iTunes, Spotify, or just buy CDs to play it safe.

 3. Free Stuff

 Most "free" stuff offered on the internet is a ploy to collect information.
 Tell your kids to avoid the freebies, it's a trap.